This is why performance feels heavier than

 This guide is not here to fix you.

-It’s here to help you see what you’ve been operating from.
+It’s here to help you see what you’ve been operating from—so something real can begin to shift.

 - why pressure feels heavier than it should